New Resources

 If you or your family have been physically or emotionally injured by crime, Crime Victim Compensation may be available to you.
 It is a victim-service program created by Colorado law to help eligible crime victims recover and includes funding for mental health services.
 Direct victims, witnesses, and immediate family members may be eligible when a police report has been filed within 72 hours of the event.

-NEW - - Promoting Mental Health and Well-Being in Schools: an Action Guide for Schools and District Leaders
+Promoting Mental Health and Well-Being in Schools: an Action Guide for Schools and District Leaders

 CDC’s Division of Adolescent and School Health (DASH) has developed a new school mental health action guide to offer tools and strategies for school and district leaders faced with the ongoing youth mental health crisis.
 According to CDC’s 2021 Youth Risk Behavior Survey Data Summary and Trends Report, poor mental health and suicidal thoughts and behaviors are increasing for nearly all groups of youth.
 To address the data, this new action guide, Promoting Mental Health and Well-Being in Schools: An Action Guide for School and District Leaders, provides six key strategies and solutions for schools to build on to improve the students’ mental health and their overall well-being more effectively.